Free Virginia Public Records: Divorces, Marriages, Warrants

 Is Virginia an Open Public Record State?

-The Virginia Freedom of Information Act ensures that residents of Virginia are able to access public records currently in custody by a governing body or its employees.1 The government’s affairs are intended to be public unless specifically exempt by the government, such as sealed or expunged records.
+The Virginia Freedom of Information Act ensures that residents are able to access public records currently in custody by a governing body or its employees.1 The government’s affairs are intended to be public unless specifically exempt by the government, such as sealed or expunged records.

 The Virginia Freedom of Information Act states that in the section ‘Confidentiality safeguarded’ that all records should be open to public access if they are not made confidential due to a legal stipulation.